-There are countless purposes for summer camps — academic learning, practicing sports, exploring new hobbies, connecting with friends, etc. These are all parts of our lives that COVID-19 has impacted.
-Summer camps are a great way to practice some of these activities and fill the gaps, but this summer more than ever it is challenging for many kids to participate in programs outside the home.
-For many families, virtual camps are the next best way to have a safe and accessible summer experience while developing important skills.
+There are countless purposes for summer camps — academic learning, practicing sports, exploring new hobbies, connecting with friends, etc. These are all parts of our lives that have been impacted by COVID-19 and social distancing.
+Virtual camps offer a great way to develop these vital skills in a safe environment.

-There are several different online summer camp options at Washington University for this upcoming season.
-These include coding, game development, robotics and design for kids and teens.
+Washington University offered several online summer technology camps last season.
+Camp subjects included coding, game development, robotics, and design for kids and teens.

 The iD Tech camps at Washington University are taught by top talent recruited from elite universities.
-Even though camp will not be in person this year, young people who choose to participate will greatly benefit from this learning experience.
-The camp includes the hottest software and hardware, gamified learning for long-term success, official iD tech diploma and skill certification, 12 online iD master classes, a limited edition iD tech t-shirt, and more.
+The camps included the hottest software and hardware, gamified learning for long-term success, official iD tech diploma and skill certification, 12 online iD masterclasses, a limited edition iD tech t-shirt, and more.

-These iD Tech camps offer the highest quality remote instruction possible, giving students an opportunity to sharpen their STEM skills and bond with new friends all from the comfort of their own homes.
-There are structured, weeklong sessions available with five students maximum per instructor.
-The schedule will include two hours of live instruction and peer collaboration plus two hours of self-paced project development per day.
+These iD Tech camps offered the highest quality remote instruction possible, giving students an opportunity to sharpen their STEM skills and bond with new friends all from the comfort of their own homes.
+There were structured, weeklong sessions available with five students maximum per instructor.
+The schedule included two hours of live instruction and peer collaboration plus two hours of self-paced project development per day.